natergj/excel4node/README.md

 Second example will freeze the first two columns and scroll to the 8th column.
 Third example will freeze the first two rows (everything prior to the specified row);
 Forth example will freeze the first two rows and scroll to the 8th row.
+See "Series with frozen Row" tab in sample output workbook

 ```
 ws.Column(3).Freeze();